andrewaclark248/OneLoginChallenge/README.md

 This README documents the steps that are necessary to get the application up and running.

+Note:
+Thouht of breakingn the cli_app.rb into service classes, but thought this was fine given the complexity of the sapp is fairly straightforward.
+Maybe if the app was a bit more complicated

 1.)
 Fork the app on my repository: https://github.com/andrewaclark248/OneLoginChallenge